ReVanced/revanced-patcher/docs/3_1_patch_anatomy.md

 ### 🧩 Extensions

-Extensions are precompiled DEX file merged into the `BytecodePatchContext` before a patch is applied.
+Extensions are precompiled DEX files merged into the `BytecodePatchContext` before a patch is applied.
-While patches deal with the compile-time side of apps, extensions take care of the apps runtime by extending the patched app with additional classes.
+While patches deal with the compile-time side of an app, extensions take care of the app's runtime by extending the patched app with additional classes.

 Assume you want to add a complex feature to an app that would need multiple classes and methods: